oozzy77/nozyio/README.md

 }

 ```
 👇This function will be rendered as below.
-You can see that all args default values are also the default value for the input box UI
+You can see that all args default values are populated as the input box defaults

 <img width="398" alt="Screenshot 2024-10-19 at 9 22 37 PM" src="https://github.com/user-attachments/assets/4be4c5ae-c2ab-429b-8830-89504bffeb2e">